AlexRazor1337/awesome-mta-sa/README.md

 ## Contributing

-To add any resource just create pull request.
+To add any resource just create a pull request.
 If you are adding a resource, it should be free and opensource.

 ## Resources